kyleerhabor/assistant/README.md

 believe that the information can be useful and merely ignored, I believe users should receive the information they need and request the extra they want.
-Previously, this meant using named parameters (with dashes usually, like `-f`, `--flag`, `--flag=value`, and `--flag="some value"`), resolvers (or types), documentation (help command, wiki, website, etc.), and more, which was notoriously difficult for users to comprehend.
+Previously, this meant using named parameters (with dashes usually, like `-f`, `--flag`, `--flag=value`, and `--flag="some value"`), resolvers (or types), documentation (help command, wiki, website, etc.), and more, which were notoriously difficult for users to comprehend.
 Today, however, there's no reason why this can't be a reality.

 <!-- "wanted" or "yearned for"? -->